AdaCore/spark2014/docs/ug/gnatprove.rst

    "export must not depend on Proof_In", "E", "Flow analysis has detected an output of a subprogram that depends on a constant which is marked Proof_In."
    "class-wide mode must also be a class-wide mode of overridden subprogram", "E", "Miss-match between Global contracts of overridding and overridden subprograms."
    "class-wide dependency is not class-wide dependency of overridden subprogram", "E", "Miss-match between Depends contracts of overridding and overridden subprograms."
+   "volatile function", E, "A nonvolatile function may not have a volatile global."
+   "tasking exclusivity", E, "No two tasks may suspend on the same protected object or the same suspension object."
+   "tasking exclusivity", E, "No two tasks may read and write from the same unsynchronized object."
    "missing dependency", "C", "A dependency is missing from the dependency relation."
    "dependency relation", "C", "An out parameter or global is missing from the dependency relation."
    "missing null dependency", "C", "A variable is missing from the null dependency."